0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ## Updating your node

-Make sure your node is set up for getting automatic updates by following the instructions in the [Get automatic updates section](node-health-and-maintenance.md#get-automatic-updates)
+Make sure your node is set up to update automatically by following the instructions in the [Get automatic updates section](node-health-and-maintenance.md#get-automatic-updates)

 ## Final step